top of page

 SPORTS and LEISURE:

-Football, billiards, a single boot kicking a ball, and cricket.
+Football, a bicyclist, a single boot kicking a ball, billiards and cricket.
 The billiards pipe is by pipemaker Ebenezer Church of Kings Cross.

 Clay pipe with footballers, left side